MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 ## Other known limitations

-- Creating a connection to the machine is not currently available in the Connections page.

-- Editing a desktop flows connection in Power Apps will show the machine GUID.
-To retrieve the machine GUID, visit the Details page for the machine and copy the second GUID from the address bar.
+- Machines and machine groups are not available in the Government Community Cloud (GCC), Government Community Cloud - High (GCC High), Department of Defense (DoD), or China regions.
+You can still run desktop flows from the cloud using an on-premises data gateway.